EmanKJ/project3/README.md

 # project3
-This is the lab 3 in course 3 of Google IT Automation with Python Offered by
+This is the lab 3 in course 3 of Google IT Automation with Python Offered by Coursera